hlibco/xco-api/README.md

 Other frameworks such as Koa and Fastify were put aside and not considered in the evaluation.

 My choice was `NestJS`.
-Mostly because it enforces great architecture and follows good design principles.
+Mostly because it enforces great architecture, follows good design principles and I'd use this project to learn a new framework.

+By the way, NestJS uses Express under the hood.
+It means we get all the benefits of Express, without the down sides.

 ### How to Authenticate Our Users?